lorenzoppx/Line-Follower-Using-EV3/README.md

 # Line-Follower-Using-EV3

-With LEGO MINDSTORMS EV3, building and programming your own robot has never been easier.
+ > With LEGO MINDSTORMS EV3, building and programming your own robot has never been easier.. <br />

- > The project is based in python3 with raspberry pi 3 B+. <br />
  The developers are brazilian students from ES-LINHARES. <br />
  2018 <br />